xtevenx/ProRankings/README.md

     equivalent to if there was a year without play.
 This is done to try to account for the rapidly changing meta.
-*   The average rating is set to the average FIDE standard rating which is, as of March 2021, 1649.
-There is no meaning behind this and is done purely for entertainment purposes.
+*   The average rating is set to the average FIDE standard rating which is, as of April 2021, 1647.
+There is no meaning behind this and is done purely based on personal preference.

 Acknowledgements
 ----------------